sinacms/MultiProcess/README.md

 # PHP Mutilprocessing

-    This is high performance PHP Mutilprocessing Task Manager written in PHP.
+    This is high performance PHP Mutilprocessing Task Manager written in PHP, compatible with PHP-FPM and CLI.

 ## Contents